aaronspence31/Graphics-Project-Cloth-Simulator/README.md

 collisions with different types of objects while maintaining stability using strain limiting.

 ## Implementation Details

-This section is provided as a means of allowing graders of my project to easily be able to find all the code relevant to the implementation of this final project in the cs488.h file.
-I tried to document the code well to make it easier to understand for graders.

 The `ClothParticle` class represents individual particles in the cloth: